Redtoothed triggerfish: Behavior and diet

-Redtoothed triggerfishes may inhabit reef channels or long slopes that have strong water currents.
+Redtooth triggerfish may inhabit reef channels or long slopes that have strong water currents.
 They survive by hiding under between rocks and crevices so they don't get swept away by the water currents.
 They also may live in the coastal shallow inshore waters at depths of around 30 – 100 feet (9 – 30 meters).
-Redtoothed triggers are mostly planktivorous eaters.
-They can form schools and normally feed on zooplankton which gets carried by the currents.
-Sponges are another part of their diet.
-They are also known to be carnivorous and can eat many different types of animals such as krill, clams, squid, urchins, and small fish.
+Redtooth triggerfish are omnivorous and mostly opportunistic feeders, with crustaceans as its primary food source.
+They also feed on zooplankton and algae, and remains of cephalopods and fishes have been found in their stomach.